Kotlin/kotlinx.coroutines/coroutines-guide.md

 }
 ```

-> You can get full code [here](kotlinx-coroutines-core/src/test/kotlin/examples/example-03.kt)
+> You can get full code [here](kotlinx-coroutines-core/src/test/kotlin/examples/example-13.kt)

 Now the result is still the same, but the code of the main coroutine is not tied to the duration of
-the child coroutine in any way.
+the background job in any way.
 Much better.

-## Extract function refactoring
+### Extract function refactoring

 Let's extract the block of code inside `launch(CommonPool} { ... }` into a separate function.
 When you
 perform "Extract function" refactoring on this code you get a new function with `suspend` modifier.